xiix0/scam/README.md

-The whole world is a tuxedo and you are a pair of brown shoes.
-		-- George Gobel
+Q:	What looks like a cat, flies like a bat, brays like a donkey, and
+	plays like a monkey?
+A:	Nothing.